This post may contain affiliate links. Learn more

-Don’t wait until the last minute to figure out that your daughter only has two pair of shorts that fit her.
+Don’t wait until the last minute to figure out that your daughter only has two pairs of shorts that fit her.
 Go through each kid’s closet and drawers and clear out what doesn’t fit and get rid of it.
 Then inventory what new items they need and go shopping.

-Don’t forget about any items your kids may need for fall sports and after school activities, such as new soccer cleats, dance bag, etc.
+Don’t forget about any items your kids may need for fall sports and after-school activities, such as new soccer cleats, dance bag, etc.

 2.)
 Buy School Supplies